Sexual Fables

 The Salons and Molière

 For over a hundred years the arts and culture in France were controlled by aristocratic women and intellectual life was dominated by the salons.
-That is a tribute to women’s intellect, for it was always the rival of the men’s.
 Initially the leading salon of the era was the Marquise de Rambouillet’s, from 1620 till 1645, but it became pretentious, as they all do eventually, even Ninon’s.

 Molière (below) couldn't resist.
 He satirized the salons in Les Précieuses ridicules (1659) and kept it up through several other plays such as Les Femmes savantes (1672).